abdvila/dchq-docker-php-example/README.md

 -   Docker LAOP Stack (Linux-Apache-Oracle-PHP)

-In this project, we will provide a step-by-step guide for configuring, deploying and managing this Java application using different application stacks and on different cloud/virtual infrastructure.
+In this project, we will provide a step-by-step guide for configuring, deploying and managing this PHP application using different application stacks and on different cloud/virtual infrastructure.

 We will cover: